 Abdominal (kidney-ureter-bladder [KUB]) radiograph depicting massive dilatation of the colon due to a cecal volvulus.
 Radiograph courtesy of Charles J....

-Contrast studies include an enema with water-soluble contrast (ie, Gastrografin) (see the following images).
+Contrast studies include an enema with water-soluble contrast (eg, Gastrografin) (see the images below).
 Contrast studies that reveal a column of contrast ending in a "bird's beak" are suggestive of colonic volvulus.

 Gastrografin study in a patient with obstipation reveals colonic obstruction at the rectosigmoid level.
 Radiograph courtesy of Charles J McCabe, MD†.